mahdaen/metal-data/readme.md

 ## Record

-The `.findOne()` method will returns a plain object with no helper, so we can't manage the data directly from the returned object.
-With Record, we can cahce the data and manage the data directly from there.
+The `.findOne()` method will return a plain object with no helper, so we can't manage the data directly from the returned object.
+With Record, we can cache the data and manage the data directly from there.

 **Using .findOne()**